 IAESTE is open to students currently enrolled, preferably in the third year or above, in technical courses such as Engineering, Science or IT in third-level institutions in the Republic of Ireland.
 Graduates can apply within the first year of their graduation.
-Applications are accepted online between October and December each year.
+We accept applications online between September and December each year.
 IAESTE holds an annual conference in January at which all member countries exchange traineeship offers.
 IAESTE Ireland matches applicants with relevant traineeships.
 Traineeships can last from two to 12 months and be hosted in any IAESTE country other than Ireland

 There is an application fee and a further placement fee on acceptance of a traineeship, to contribute to the running costs of the programme.
 IAESTE trainees pay their own travel costs, including any required visa or work permit processing fees.
 All trainees must have valid international health insurance before travelling.